ahuffma2/get-fit/README.md

   * Optional:   Run the command ```Npm Run Seed`` if you want to have pre-made data instead of inputting your own
   * Run ```Nodemon Server.js```

-  And that's it you're good to go!
+  And that's it!
 Go to Localhost:3000 on your browser and and you're good!

   --------